Daggerpov/Robotics-Summative/README.md

     3. contributors
     4. Sayf's plan for the website, in terms of where it's headed in the future
     5. Include the repository for RavenScout https://github.com/FusionStreak/RavenScout
-- I need to make the write-up file smaller, by including individual files for each chapter into the main write-up file
 - ask Sayf to make a little visualization of what the finished product of RavenScout would look like
-- add link to final product of website by first hosting it on netlify and creating a link for it